 Staying on the east side of the island?
 We also highly recommend the Sai Wan Ho or Island East Swimming Pool for the little ones.
 It’s not quite as far as the Chai Wan one and it’s indoors with slides and water blasters, making it a good option for when it’s raining.

 Opening times: Closed for cleaning on Wednesday, click here for opening hours and schedule

 *Editor’s note: This swimming pool is closed in September and October for annual maintenance.

 Victoria Park Swimming Pool

 Hong Kong Island’s biggest public swimming pool complex in Causeway Bay is the place to go if you have a kid who loves to dive, as the deep end is an impressive 5m (whoa!).
 There is even a dedicated diving pool and while you have to be in a class to use the big boards, anyone can bounce themselves off the 1m springboard.
-Victoria Park is conveniently situated, close to the Central Public Library, with plenty of restaurants and of course, there’s an abundance of playgrounds in the park itself.
-This convenient location makes this one of the most popular public swimming pools in the city and ideal for parents who don’t want to stay in an expat bubble and would like to pack in a day of fun (and mostly) free activities.
+This swimming pool is close to the Central Public Library, with plenty of restaurants and of course, there’s an abundance of playgrounds in the park itself.

 Opening times: Closed Mondays for cleaning, click here for opening hours and schedule

 This kid-friendly pool (which you may also know as the Aberdeen Pool) is always a big hit with youngsters and adults alike.
 It comes complete with tunnel slides for the more active guests and sun loungers for those who want to chill out (don’t forget to pack those sunnies, mama!).
 Thankfully, this child-friendly pool complex is large enough for everyone.
 The toddler area has crocodile slides and big fountains to splash around in.